osa1/tiny/ARCHITECTURE.md

 # Architecture

-This document describes tiny's high-level architecture, the parts that are unlikely to change too often, with the rationale behind some of the design decisions.
+This document describes tiny's high-level architecture, the parts that are unlikely to change often, with the rationale behind some of the design decisions.
 If you are interested in contributing to tiny, this is the best place to start.